gbxyz/openswoole-docker-image/README.md

-Ubuntu 22 + PHP 8.x + [Openswoole](https://openswoole.com/).
+Ubuntu + PHP + [Openswoole](https://openswoole.com/).
 This isn't very useful on its own, it's a base image for other things.

-* PHP 8.2: `docker pull gbxyz/openswoole:php82`
+A couple of different versions of Ubuntu, and of PHP, are supported.

-* PHP 8.3: `docker pull gbxyz/openswoole:php83`
+Images are available for both amd64 and arm64.